saleel/react-native-super-grid/README.md

 Responsive Grid View for React Native.

 ## Getting Started

-This component renders a Grid View that adapts itself to various screen resolutions.
+This library export two components - FlatGrid (similar to FlatList) and SectionGrid (similart to SecionList).
+Both components render a Grid layout that adapts itself to various screen resolutions.

 Instead of passing an itemPerRow argument, you pass ```itemDimension``` and each item will be rendered with a dimension size equal to or more than (to fill the screen) the given dimension.

-Internally, these components use the native [FlatList](https://facebook.github.io/react-native/docs/flatlist.html) or [SectionList](https://facebook.github.io/react-native/docs/sectionlist.html).
+Internally, these components use the native [FlatList](https://facebook.github.io/react-native/docs/flatlist.html) and [SectionList](https://facebook.github.io/react-native/docs/sectionlist.html).

+**Version 2.x and older, please refer [v2 branch](https://github.com/saleel/react-native-super-grid/tree/v2) for documentation**

 ### Installing